alexostrovsky01/chatbot-testing-framework/README.md

 An open-source framework for end-to-end testing of conversational AI and chatbot applications.
 It provides tools for tracing, performance evaluation, and latency analysis, helping you ensure your chatbot is reliable, safe, and efficient.

+Here is the link to the [documentation](https://chatbot-testing-framework.readthedocs.io/en/latest/) if you want to know more.

 ## ✨ Key Features

 *   **Three-Phase Testing:** Systematically test your chatbot by (1) sending questions, (2) evaluating response quality, and (3) analyzing latency.